NikolaiKhilkovsky/calculator/README.md

 # My calculator

-The simple online calculator on http://calculator.nikko.pp.ua
+The online calculator with Angular.js on http://calculator.nikko.pp.ua